otterstedt/starlink.otternet.ca/README.md

 ```
 2021-07-20:
 Called to check which of the ADSL lines is more reliable and faster.
 Plans paid for until Aug 6.

+2021-07-26:
+Cancelled one of the two plans I have.
+They sent me to "loyalty department" and they asked why I wanted to cancel.
+Explained I got Starlink, not much of a discussion.
+They confirmed the cancellation.
+Still keeping one ADSL as backup.
 ```

 ## [Dishy Placement](./placement/)